 - Since it is a fertile material, it can be only used with added fissile material that can be enriched Uranium, Plutonium, or Uranium-233 (obtained after irradiation of Thorium).

-- Thorium absorbs the neutrons, which can more efficiently produce more Plutonium in Fast Breeder Reactor for faster growth.
+- Thorium absorbs neutrons, which can more efficiently produce more Plutonium in a Fast Breeder Reactor for faster growth.